 Figuring out the perfect tattoo placement can be tough, but a leg tattoo is a popular choice for many reasons; it’s large enough to create a detailed design, but it’s also not particularly painful.
 The calf has a fair bit of fat and muscle, with few nerve endings; therefore, you won’t experience as much discomfort as you would with, for example, a foot tattoo.
 The leg is particularly appealing if you want a more detailed piece that requires a fair bit of shading.

 19. Traditional Tribal Scorpion Tattoo

 Scorpions are creatures to be feared but also respected, and they have great significance in different cultures.
-Borneo tattoos have a very distinct appearance, and traditional inking has been done by hand tapping two sticks.
+Borneo tribal tattoos have a very distinct appearance, and traditional inking has been done by hand tapping two sticks.
 The scorpion is locally referred to as the Kala.
 It is one of the designs that can be found in the emblems of the Iban people.
-The symbol is more of an abstract portrayal than a realistic one, and it is believed that warriors used to get these pieces inked as a form of protection.
+The symbol is more of an abstract portrayal than realistic, and it is believed that warriors used to get these pieces inked as a form of protection.

 20. Scorpion Wrist Tattoo

 A wrist tattoo suits most people; it’s a small area that lends itself well to simple designs.
 It’s also an excellent spot to show off the ink that is meaningful to you, and you will be able to look at it all the time.
 You can expect some discomfort while getting inked because of the thin skin and lack of muscle and fat in this location.
 The area also tends to fade faster than other body parts because of the exposure to the design; we use and wash our hands regularly.